recursivezero/astro-editor/docs/tasks-done/task-2025-10-10-better-schema-part-2-superceded.md

 }
 ```

 **Limitation:** This won't handle nested references (seo.author) in the initial implementation.
-The Zod schema string doesn't preserve deep nesting paths in a parseable way.
+The Zod schema string doesn't preserve deep nesting paths in a parsable way.
 We'll handle top-level references only for Phase 3.

 #### Step 2: Simplify JSON Schema Parser